System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 How to Differentiate System Image Recovery and System Restore

-Another difference is that system image recovery requires a separate, bootable piece of media (either a CD/DVD or USB drive), whereas System Restore can be performed directly from within Windows.
+System image recovery requires a separate bootable media such as a CD/DVD or USB drive, whereas System Restore can be performed directly from within Windows.

-Finally, system restore can be used to go back to a restore point created by Windows itself or one you've created manually, whereas system image recovery can only be used to restore a system image backup created with Windows Backup and Restore.
+System restore can be used to go back to a restore point created by Windows itself or one created manually, whereas system image recovery can only be used to restore a system image backup created with Windows Backup and Restore.

 Check the comparison table and know each recovery option better: